Hyperelliptic Schottky Problem and Stable Modular Forms

-To describe the co-kernel we have to show that, after blowing up $\A_g^S$ in $\A_{g+1}^S$, the proper transform of $\h_{g+1}^S$ meets the Kummer variety of $X$ in $\Psi(C)$.
-This is proved in \cite{Namik} theorem 6, just remark that to obtain a generic irreducible nodal hyperelliptic curve we need to glue two points conjugated under the hyperelliptic involution. \end{proof} In this case, if we slice the $\h_g$ in $\h_{g+1}^S$ at $X$ and normalise, we really get a cone.
-To prove this we look at the resolution of the singularity provided by the Torelli map (\ref{Torelli}).
-The fibre over $X$ is $C$ mod the hyperelliptic involution, so $\P^1$; the co-normal bundle has degree $4g$ and we can thus apply a classical result by Grauert (\cite{Grauert} corollary page 363, see also \cite{Camacho}) which guarantees that the normalization of the singularity is a cone over the $4g$-Veronese embedding of $\P^1$.
+we need to know that, after blowing up $\A_g^S$ in $\A_{g+1}^S$, the proper transform of $\h_{g+1}^S$ meets the Kummer variety of $X$ in $\Psi(C)$.
+This is proved in \cite[Theorem 6]{Namik}, just remark that to obtain a generic irreducible nodal hyperelliptic curve we need to glue two points conjugated under the hyperelliptic involution. \end{proof} In \cite[Lemma 3.6]{PhD}, it is shown that $\Psi^*$ is not surjective and $P_C$ has rank $2g$; however, we do not need this result here.